gravitational/teleport/rfd/0136-modern-signature-algorithms.md

     * ECDSA with NIST P-256 (X.509 cert signed by Host CA)
   * database agent -> self-hosted database
     * 2048-bit RSA (X.509 cert signed by Database Client CA)
+      * not clear if all our supported databases can support ECDSA client - with testing maybe we can update this.
+      * we could potentially switch to ECDSA by default and special case RSA only for specific databases.
-    * for Snowflake access this is a JWT signed by the Database Client CA
+      * for Snowflake access this is a JWT signed by the Database Client CA and there is no subject key.
-    * maybe we could choose the subject key algorithm per-database
   * self-hosted database
     * 2048-bit RSA (X.509 cert signed by Database CA)
+      * not clear if all our supported databases can load ECDSA keys - with testing maybe we can update this.
+      * we could potentially switch to ECDSA by default and special case RSA only for specific databases.
   * windows desktop service -> RDP server
     * 2048-bit RSA (X.509 cert signed by user CA)
     * this is a current limitation of our rdpclient implementation, we could